damianhakert/damianhakert.github.io/source/_posts/2016-02-22-gitlab-runner-with-docker.md

 insert and retrieve records.
 Thanks to the latter module, we will need a database instance in our testing environment to run the tests.

-We already have some tests that we can run locally.
 After starting a test database, we can run the tests locally and see all tests pass.

   ```